-- Title IX Curriculum Module A comprehensive module regarding the applicability of Title IX, university policies regarding sexual harassment and sexual misconduct, reporting options, and resources.
-The module is required for undergraduate students in university Success courses, as wellas graduate students in the introduction to Graduate Studies courses. - Annual Employee Training A comprehensive training module, outlining the university policies regarding sexual harassment and sexual misconduct.
-The purpose of the module is to help employees and full-time faculty identify behaviors that may be in violation of university policy, understand their reporting obligations, and know how to support the university's efforts to prevent behaviors that may contribute to a hostile environment. - Adjunct Onboarding Training A training module targeted towards issues that adjunct instructors may encounter.
-It informs them of university policies regarding sexual harassment and sexual misconduct, as well as their duty to report potential violations of the policy.
-The training aims to helpadjuncts understand how to respond to disclosures of sexual misconduct, and where to direct students for assistance.

-- Health and Wellness Fair- Canyon Health and Wellness Center collaborates with local and GCU community resources to promote health and wellness activities to GCU students, faculty and staff. - Lopes Support Network- provides an outlet for students to speak with peers about health struggles, including mental health.
-It promotes supportive conversations between students and a community of acceptance.
+- Title IX Curriculum Module A comprehensive module regarding the applicability of Title IX, University policies regarding sexual harassment and sexual misconduct, reporting options, and resources.
+The module is required for undergraduate students in University Success courses, as well as graduate students in the introduction to Graduate Studies courses. - Annual Employee Training A comprehensive training module, outlining the University policies regarding sexual harassment and sexual misconduct.
+The purpose of the module is to help employees and full-time faculty identify behaviors that may be in violation of University policy, understand their reporting obligations, and know how to support the University's efforts to prevent behaviors that may contribute to a hostile environment. - Adjunct Onboarding Training A training module targeted towards issues that adjunct instructors may encounter.
+It informs them of University policies regarding sexual harassment and sexual misconduct, as well as their duty to report potential violations of the policy.
+The training aims to help adjuncts understand how to respond to disclosures of sexual misconduct, and where to direct students for assistance. - Health and Wellness Fair Canyon Health and Wellness Center collaborates with local and GCU community resources to promote health and wellness activities to GCU students, faculty and staff. - Lopes Living Well Lopes Living Well is a resources hub where students can find information and resources related to common feelings experienced by college students, such as relationship problems, substance abuse and dependence, and stress.
+Faculty and staff are provided training on identifying warning signs and intervening with appropriate resources.